moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_thing.md

 ```

 > Response 200(application/json)
 Successful request.
-The result is a JSON representation of the Serial number with the specified id.
+The result is a JSON representation of the Serial number with the specified ID.

 ```json
 {